server-os/server-image/README.md

 * `common-release`: depends on `check`, `live` and `pkgsrc` targets and needs to be run before a subsequent `make` invocation of any of the `-release` targets below
-* `smartos-release`: builds and publishes SmartOS artifacts
+* `server-os-release`: builds and publishes ServerOS artifacts

-The following are used by the targets listed above as part of the release engineering process when publishing release builds of the SmartOS platform image.
+The following are used by the targets listed above as part of the release engineering process when publishing release builds of the ServerOS platform image.
 There are varieties of each target for both build flavors.

 * `*-publish`: stage bits from the output directory, preparing for